pereznetworks/TD-Project9/project9-gallery-app/README.md

                 and will need to access the backend server routes

+                    so among other things....

-                    so secure auth and encrypted communicaiton must be setup
+                        secure auth and tsl encrypted communication must be setup

-                         This is out of the scope of this project
+                        This is all out of the scope of this project

-         For stuff like OATH, please check other OAuth2 or other Security sources
+         For stuff like OATH, please check OAuth2 or other Security Authentication sources

       Step 5: